 Do you have a high deductible health plan?
 (This means that you must spend at least $1,400 as an individual or $2,800 as a family before your insurance covers care, according to Healthcare.gov).
-If so, keep in mind that you’re starting from scratch in the new year.
-Take some time to consider what elective medical care you’ll seek this year, when you might pursue it and how spending will work before you reach your threshold.
+If so, keep in mind that you’re starting from scratch each new year.
+Take some time to consider what elective medical care you’re eligible for seek this year, when you might pursue it, and how spending will work before you reach your threshold.

 Do you expect to meet your deductible, and how long do you estimate that might take?
 Are you planning to put money into your HSA to cover health-related expenses?
 Do you plan to ask your providers about self-pay prices (versus going through insurance) before you meet your deductible?
 Note that amounts paid via self-pay are not typically applied to your deductible and you should ask your health plan if you have questions.

 These are all helpful questions to consider in advance, rather than under a time crunch or in emergency situations.
-You can make 2022 the year of price transparency when it comes to your care, particularly with new laws taking effect that are meant to make health care costs clearer.
+This May, 2022 can be the year of price transparency when it comes to your care, particularly with new laws taking effect that are meant to make health care costs clearer.

-But above all, remember that you’re already doing a lot by navigating this pandemic — and that you’re doing your best!
-Just as 2022 can be your year of getting back to health, it can also be the year of self-compassion.
+But above all, remember that you’re already doing a lot by getting back to normal life after navigating a pandemic — and that you’re doing your best!

 Solv has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.